Pre-Season Updates For Hampshire

 Lumsden was the standout performer with the ball, taking a sensational five-for to rip through New Zealand's batting order and move to the top of the tournament wicket-takers’ list.
 The Hampshire seamer finished with figures of 5 for 17, at an economy of just 2.5, and now has 13 wickets from five matches.

 The spell began in dramatic fashion.
-Lumsden struck twice in his first over, finding the outside edge on both occasions, removing skipper Tom Jones before returning in his seventh to finish the job.
-A clever change of pace got the better of Sandhu, before he rattled Burns’ off stump, and then removed Hunter Shore with the very next ball to bring New Zealand’s innings to a close.
+Lumsden struck twice in his first over, finding the outside edge on both occasions, including an absolute peach to remove skipper Tom Jones.
+He then took three wickets in his seventh over to wrap things up.
+A clever change of pace got the better of Sandhu before he rattled Burns’ off stump and then removed Hunter Shore on the very next ball to end New Zealand's wc campaign.

 It's a lovely feeling.
 It feels amazing to contribute to a win and get five wickets on the board.
 I just tried to keep the stumps in play with the variable bounce.
 As you saw with the last couple of wickets, the ball was staying low.
 It was about staying disciplined with my line and length to eventually get the reward.